TWICKENHAM ROWING CLUB BYLAWS

 -

-Abandoned Property & Possessions: The Executive Committee reserves the right to dispose of any abandoned or unclaimed property or possessions after due warning.
+Abandoned Property and Possessions: The Executive Committee reserves the right to dispose of any abandoned or unclaimed property or possessions after due warning.